MRGRAVITY817/email-sender/README.md

 # Sender

-Practice Elixir `Task` module, by improving and email sender.
+Learn concurrent data processing in Elixir, by improving and email sender.

-Elixir's `Task` is awesome for concurrently running one-off function.
-Which means it terminates the allocated process after the callback is done.

 ## WIL from this project

 ### `.iex.exs`

 - Create `.iex.exs` file to define default value that can be used in iex.

+### What is `Task` module?

+Elixir's `Task` is awesome for concurrently running one-off function.
+Which means it terminates the allocated process after the callback is done.

 ### `Task.async/await/yield`